P4R4D1GMSH1FT/university-stuff/README.md

 # university-stuff
-some tech things I have done for uni purposes
+some tech and non-tech (e.g. notes) things I have done for uni purposes